-Paolo Olivero is Associate Professor of Physics of Matter at the Physics Department of the University of Torino.
+Paolo Olivero is Full Professor of Physics of Matter at the Physics Department of the University of Torino.
 Within the Solid State Physics Group, he coordinates a research program aimed at developing innovative techniques for the micro/nano-fabrication and functionalization of artificial diamond, for applications in quantum technologies (single photon emitters, quantum sensors) as well as in cell biosensing.
 In this framework, he established an extensive collaborative network with numerous academic and research institutions, both at the national and international level, and he published >100 peer-reviewed papers (ORCID iD), 3 patent applications and gave 33 invited and 17 contributed talks at international conferences, workshops and advanced schools.
 He (co-)organized 1 meeting, 7 workshops, 3 conferences and 2 advanced schools on various topics in solid state physics.

 Since 2003, he participated to 48 advanced school, workshops, conferences and specialist meetings.

 Since 2005, he has coordination roles in 7 international and 13 national scientific projects and experiments.